The Dreamers (novella): Plot summary

 The second and third experiments are unsuccessful, while the fourth test subject does not appear.
 The fifth subject, Hiram Gaskill, writes "the moon is full of demons" in Vietnamese on a writing pad while asleep.
 Davis grows apprehensive and advises Elgin to terminate the experiment; Elgin refuses.
 Davis himself ultimately decides to remain Elgin's assistant, seeing his curiosity in the experiment as a sign that his humanity remains.
 The sixth subject, Annette Crosby, awakens screaming, having dreamed of opening the green door to encounter a disembodied voice that uttered a word resembling "tantullah" or "tamtusha".

 The final test subject is Burt Devereaux.
 During the experiment, Devereaux's eyeballs turn black, swell and split, emitting floating black filaments.
 He is left catatonic.
 Davis drives Devereaux to a rest area off Maine State Route 119 and abandons him there in his car, then hitchhikes back to Castle Rock.
 When he arrives back at Elgin's house, he finds Elgin in the test room with his head swathed in the filaments.
 As Davis watches, the filaments spell out his name on the one-way mirror.
 Davis turns on the house's gas stove and uses his lighter to ignite an explosion that destroys the house.

-Davis returns to Temp-O. When he is eventually interviewed by the police, he maintains that he left Davis' employ some time before the explosion.
+Davis returns to Temp-O. When he is eventually interviewed by the police, he maintains that he left Elgin's employ some time before the explosion.
 In September 1972, Davis relocates to Nebraska, where he begins working on a farm.
 Davis dreams of standing outside the red house with the green door; he knows that one day he will open the door and enter the house, where "there will be no mercy".